Chrico/wp-fields/README.md

-# ChriCo Fields
+# ChriCo WP-Fields

-ChriCo Fields is a Composer package (not a plugin) that allows to generate form fields in WordPress.
+ChriCo WP-Fields is a Composer package (not a plugin) that allows to generate form fields in WordPress.

 ---